renovate-bot/gemini-cli-extensions-_-mcp-toolbox/README.md

 ## Troubleshooting

+* "✖ Error during discovery for server: MCP error -32000: Connection closed": The database connection has not been established.
+Ensure your configuration is set via environment variables.
+* "✖ MCP ERROR: Error: spawn /Users/<USER>/.gemini/extensions/mcp-toolbox/toolbox ENOENT": The Toolbox binary did not download correctly.
+Ensure you are using Gemini CLI v0.6.0+.
-* "cannot execute binary file": Ensure the correct binary for your OS/Architecture has been downloaded.
+* "cannot execute binary file": The Toolbox binary did not download correctly.
+Ensure the correct binary for your OS/Architecture has been downloaded.
 See [Installing the server](https://googleapis.github.io/genai-toolbox/getting-started/introduction/#installing-the-server) for more information.